adriagil/ied_mst_appsdesign/01_iot_cube/README.md

 * Clone or download the repository
 * Open the *schemas* folder and reproduce the circuit as shown on the image
 * Connect the Arduino, open the IDE and upload the code that can be found on the folder *arduino/cube/cube.ino*
+* Copy the serial port name for a later usage, for example: `/dev/tty.usbmodem/1411`
+* Start the text editor (Atom or Sublime) and open the downloaded project folder / repository
+* Locate the file `app.js` and open it.
+Replace the serial port configuration with the one you save it in the previous step
 * Open a Terminal and use `cd` to navigate to the project folder: for example `cd /Users/adriagil/IED/ied_mst_appsdesign/01_iot_cube`
 * Execute `npm install`
 * Execute `bower install`